Developing Governance Group

 Current members of the Developing Governance Group

-NICVA, Volunteer Now, Youthnet, Arts & Business NI, Rural Community Network, Early Years, Supporting Communities NI, NI Sports Forum, Sport NI, Age NI and recently joined in 2016 both Business in the Community and CO3
+NICVA, Volunteer Now, Arts & Business NI, Rural Community Network, Early Years, Supporting Communities NI, NI Sports Forum, Sport NI, Age NI and Community Arts Partnership.

 NICVA’s governance and charity advice manager provides secretariat to the group jointly with Volunteer Now.
 As part of our secretariat role, we organise meetings, take minutes, organise seminars and promote the Code and its accompanying resources.